maxbechtold/tv-password-helper/README.md

 ## Limitations
 This tool is far from perfect, see the Issues for shortcomings or bugs.
-For now, it supports the English Netflix keyboard layout (qwerty).
+For now, it supports the following keyboard layouts:
+- Netflix (English/qwerty)
+- Disney+ (English/qwerty)
+- Paramount+ (English/qwerty)

 Further layouts/languages might be added in the future, and also other popular TV apps.
+Feel free to open an issue.

 ## Warning
 Passwords are sensitive data, so you should actually not trust this tool - you can however check the source code and see that the following is true